Last updated 04 August 2020

 Rentvesting is the process of purchasing an investment property in a more affordable area, and renting to live in a different location.
 It’s the ability to make your way on the property ladder, but not at higher cost of buying in the location you want to live.

-Many millennials in Australian cities are finding that the cost of buying a property in a location they’d like to live is out of the question – which is where rentvesting can come into play.
-Our Mortgage Choice whitepaper, together with Core Data, found that a third of investors surveyed were rentvestors in 2016.
+Many individuals in Australian cities are finding that the cost of buying a property in a location they’d like to live is out of the question – which is where rentvesting can come into play.
+The 2019 PIPA Investor Sentiment Survey found that 63% of investors said they would consider rentvesting.

 Here’s a breakdown of the pros and cons: